Evolution of networks with multiple junctions: Integral estimates

 \begin{prop} For every $\mu>0$ the curvature and all its space derivatives of $\SS_t$ are uniformly bounded in the time interval $[\mu,T_M]$ (where $T_M$ is given by Proposition~\ref{stimaL}) by some constants depending only on $\mu$, the constants in assumption~\eqref{endsmooth} and the bounds on $\int_{\SS_0}k^2\,ds$ and on the inverses of the lengths of the curves of the initial network $\SS_0$. \end{prop}

-By means of these a priori estimates we can now work out some results about the smooth flow of an initial regular geometrically smooth network $\SS_0$.
-Notice that these are examples of how to use the previous estimates on special smooth flows in order to get conclusion on general flows or even only $C^\infty$ flows, as we mentioned at the beginning of this section.
+By means of these a priori estimates, we can now work out some results about the smooth flow of an initial regular geometrically smooth network $\SS_0$.
+Notice that these are examples of how to use the previous estimates on special smooth flows to get the conclusion on general flows or even only $C^\infty$ flows, as we mentioned in the beginning of this section.

 \begin{thm} If $[0,T)$, with $T<+\infty$, is the maximal time interval of existence of a $C^\infty$ curvature flow of an initial geometrically smooth network $\SS_0$, then \begin{enumerate} \item either the inferior limit of the length of at least one curve of $\SS_t$ is zero, as $t\to T$, \item or $\limup_{t\to T}\int_{\SS_t}k^2\,ds=+\infty$. \end{enumerate} Moreover, if the lengths of the $n$ curves are uniformly positively bounded from below, then this superior limit is actually a limit and there exists a positive constant $C$ such that